MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 - Spell check code action
 - Interface implementer
 - Make method local
-- Use parenthesis for method call
+- Use parenthesis for method call fix for instance, document, project, or workspace.
 - Fix explicit `with` statements
 - Fix implicit with statements
 - Fix old report layout and replace with `rendering` layout section
 - Convert pages or page extensions to use the `actionRef` syntax for promoted actions on the action bar.
+Fix for instance, document, project, or workspace.
 For more information, see [Code action for actions](devenv-code-actions.md#code-action-for-promoted-actions).

 ## Code actions for promoted actions